 I’m laying next to Sydney in bed, it’s three in the morning and I’m not able to pry my eyes off her peaceful, sleeping figure.
 She looks so small on this King-sized bed, the duvet pulled up to her neck, she has a tendency to wrap herself in blankets like a caterpillar wraps itself in its cocoon.
 She had gone to see Dane today, and after she told me everything that had been said between them, I’m feeling truly hopeful that things will be better for her in that tormented mind of hers.
 All those nights I would wake to her screams of terror.
 I’d pull her shaking body into my arms and tell her she was safe.
 I knew Dane was in prison and couldn’t hurt us anymore, but the nightmare of that night still had us trapped.
-I hoped more than anything that we were finally free.
+I hope more than anything that we are finally free.

-Tired but unable to sleep, I sit up and reach for my phone.
+Tired, but unable to sleep, I sit up and reach for my phone.
 Maybe some mindless internet dribble will bore me enough so I can fall asleep.
 As I scroll, the annoying tightness and ache in my hand makes itself known.
 I put down the phone and flex my fingers to try and loosen them up, sighing in frustration for what feels like the millionth time.
 Frustration at the ache, frustration at the reason for the ache, and frustration at myself for feeling sorry for myself.
 I should be happy that this is all that happened that day.
 I could be dead right now, but I’m not.
 I’m here, in this big comfortable bed with the love of my life.
-It’s just that usually when I’m frustrated, or going through something- I turn to my guitar for some relief, and not being able to do what I love is what is causing me to hold in all this tension.
+It’s just that usually, when I’m frustrated, or going through something- I turn to my guitar for some relief, and not being able to do what I love is what is causing me to hold in all this tension.
 I just want to feel like myself again and I want Sydney to feel like herself again.
 I look around the dark room, and think that maybe we just need a change of pace.
 Maybe we just need to get away from this place, away from all our stresses for a little while.
 I get out of bed, knowing I’ll never get to sleep now while I have this idea in my head.
 I need to get on my laptop and start working out the details as soon as possible.

 When I wake up the next day, or later that same morning I suppose, I find myself on the couch.
 I don’t even remember passing out.
 I search around for my phone so I can check the time, and find that it’s almost eleven.
 I sit up and look around for Sydney but don’t see her.
 I stand and walk into the bedroom and don’t find her there either, but I spot a note on the foot of the bed.